fclabs/rag-front-streamlit/README.md

 ### Requirements

 You need to have docker and docker-compose (if you are using an old version of docker) installed in your machine.
+To use the system, you need to have an OpenAi API key.
+You can get one [here](https://platform.openai.com/signup).
+The key needs to be loaded in the app using the `Start Here` section in the sidebar.

 ### Running